ksstrat/milestone-project-3/README.md

 * I would like to thank my mentor, Richard Wells, for his guidance and support.
 * The project drew inspiration from the Code Institute's Portfolio 3 Assessment Guide and Project Scope Video.
 * The design is inspired by Hasbro's Battleships board game.
-* Throuhout the project, i used python 3.13.3 documentation and w3schools as primary resources for guidance and reference.
+* Throughout the project, i used python 3.13.3 documentation and w3schools as primary resources for guidance and reference.
 * The YouTube channels [freecodecamp.org](https://www.youtube.com/watch?v=Ej_02ICOIgs) and [Corey Schafer](https://www.youtube.com/watch?v=ZDa-Z5JzLYM) provided me with an excellent introduction to object-oriented programming and served as a useful reference.
 * Special thanks go to my numerous beta testers, who are friends, family and relatives.